-What is Dupuytren’s contracture?
+What is Dupuytrens Contracture?

-Dupuytrens is more common in Caucasians and is thought to have originated in Northern Europe.
-It is also more common in men and usually starts after age 50, although more severe cases occasionally occur in the fourth or fifth decades.
+Dupuytrens is more common in Caucasians and is thought to have originated in Northern Europe, often called “Vikings Disease”.
+It is also more common in men and usually starts after age 50, although more severe cases occasionally begin in the fourth or fifth decades.
 If there is a family history of Dupuytrens, onset at an early age, and involvement in several locations, there is a greater likelihood of more severe contracture and greater risk of recurrence after treatment.

-- Once a finger contracts to the extent where the palm cannot be placed flat on a table top (called the “table top test” in the image below), then it is usually time for treatment.
+Once a finger contracts to the extent where the palm cannot be placed flat on a table top (called the “table top test” in the image below), then it is usually time for treatment.
 If the finger joints have contracted severely, then it will be impossible to regain full range of motion regardless of the treatment type.
 Also, when treated earlier, excellent results are easier to achieve and less therapy is required.
 Keep in mind, however, that no treatment is required until the contracture prevents flattening of the palm on a flat surface.

 This surgery is performed in the operating room under a regional block anesthetic as an outpatient.
 This procedure often provides good to excellent results in patients with mild to moderate joint contractures.
 Patients will be treated with splinting, wound care, and hand therapy for a few weeks during the recovery process after surgery.

 Recurrence is common with this technique, but it is a simple and inexpensive technique that can give some relief for a few years and may be repeated for recurrent contractures.
 Not all patients are candidates for this technique and complications include skin tears, infection, and nerve injury.

 A removable splint is typically worn at night for a period of weeks and sometimes months depending on the severity of the contractures.
-At two weeks the sutures are removed and the patient may then wash the hand.
-At that time, patients are allowed to perform most everyday activities without excessive strain.
+At two weeks the sutures are removed.
+At that time, patients are allowed to perform most light hand activities without excessive strain.
 At four weeks most patients can resume full activities including sports and use of tools.